arcology-network/binary-releases/content/developers/performnace/benchmarking.md

 >python deploy.py http://192.168.1.106:8080 134aea740081ac7e0e892ff8e5d0a763ec400fcd34bae70bcfe6dae3aceeb7f0
 ```

-## 4. Testnet Status

-There is [webpage](http://75.158.199.158/d/GoB_UgYWz/internal-testnet?orgId=1&refresh=5s&var-Instance=75.158.199.158:9100&from=now-1h&to=now) to observe realtime testnet status.

-Please use the credential below to log in

-- Username: Guest
-- Password: buhco0-zujfYm-hopdif

-## 4. Process Transactions
+## 4. Send in Transactions

+Once the deployment is completed, it is the time to start benchmarking.

 ### 4.1.
 Send 500k coin_transfer